 Every journal member will be required to write a student piece of publishable quality that might qualify for publication in the Seton Hall Circuit Review.
 That means the piece must fit the journal’s focus by relating to the federal courts of appeals.

-The Seton Hall Circuit Review enters its fourth year of existence during the 2007-2008 academic school year.
+The Seton Hall Circuit Review enter its 13th year of existence during the 2016-2017 academic school year.
 The journal offers one (1) academic credit each semester to members who fulfill all requirements for membership.

 REQUIREMENTS FOR MEMBERSHIP